The 5 Best USA-Made Frying pans (2026 Reviews)

 • Warranty – limited lifetime

-Lodge seasoned cast iron skillet is made from a proprietary mix of steel, pig iron, and other heat-conductive materials that are toxin-free, in a process called sand molding – and is brutally tough and durable.
+Lodge seasoned cast iron skillet is made from seasoned cast iron (iron with carbon alloy) that is toxin-free, in a process called sand molding, and is brutally tough and durable.

-It comes with a very helpful silicone handle that is heat resistant up to 500 F and dishwasher safe, and a much-needed helper handle.
+It comes with a helpful silicone handle that is heat-resistant up to 500°F and dishwasher safe, and a much-needed helper handle.

 You can use this relatively low-cost skillet in an oven, on the grill, and over a campfire for years to come.